 Cash for Classrooms Grant Program

 All K-12 public and nonprofit private schools in the states of AR, IA, IL, IN, KS, KY, MI, MN, MO, NE, ND, OH, OK, SD, TN, and WI are eligible.
-Grants will range from $3,000 to $50,000 and must be used within 12 months of being rewarded.
-Grants can be used for physical enhancements, outdoor classrooms, technology advancements, etc. For more information visit Casey’s Cash for Classrooms Grant Program.
+Grants will range from $3,000 to a maximum of $50,000 and must be used within 12 months of being awarded.
+Grants can be used for physical enhancements (including buildings, playgrounds, outdoor spaces), supplies/technology/materials, teacher professional development, and community engagement initiatives (e.g., field trips, volunteer programs).
+This makes it a great fit for adding sustainable features like Sunbolt solar charging stations to outdoor classrooms or playground areas to support learning and accessibility.

 Grants By State